MichaelKalamogan/FoodGram/README.md

 * The config files for cloudinary. passport and multer are in the config folder.

+* nodemailer was used for the contact page.

 #### Authentication
 Authentication is done by using localstrategy of Passport authentication middleware : http://www.passportjs.org/packages/passport-local/